Koba Nakopia: As Bolnisi Majoritarian

 During the 2008 parliamentary election, Koba Nakopia was nominated by President Mikheil Saakashvili's United National Movement (UNM) to run in the Bolnisi Majoritarian District, replacing incumbent Sophio Lartsuliani who had previously announced her intention to run for reelection.
 He would easily win in the first round with 83% of the vote and became one of Saakashvili's closest confidants, while he remained heavily involved in the private sector.
 He was awarded the Order of Excellence in 2010 for "patriotism and the introduction of new standards in Georgian business".

-Nakopia was nominated for reelection in Bolnisi during the 2012 parliamentary election, facing Georgian Dream's Darejan Ckhetiani in a close campaign that saw Speaker Davit Bakradze stump for him in Bolnisi.
+Nakopia was nominated for reelection in Bolnisi during the 2012 parliamentary election, facing Georgian Dream's Darejan Ckhetiani in a close campaign that saw Speaker Davit Bakradze stump for him in Bolnisi, while civil society organizations accused the Bolnisi Municipality of using administrative resources to help him.
 He won with close to 68% of the vote in the first round, although UNM lost nationwide, making him an opposition leader.
+A report by media agency Netgazeti revealed in 2016 that Nakopia had been one of the least active members of Parliament, not voting a single time since 2013 and missing key bills, including the 2014 Anti-Discrimination Act and that same year's ratification of the EU-Georgia Association Agreement, despite his pledge to back all pro-European integration documents.